praveen2k2/Analog-Computer/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions or inquiries, please contact naveensanjayab@gmail.com.
+For any questions or inquiries, please contact naveensanjayab@gmail.com, add emails.

 ## Acknowledgements
 - [LTspice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html)